-- 39.5 While the race is suspended: - a) Neither the race nor the timekeeping system will stop; however, where the Event timetable can accommodate it, the length of the race suspension will be added to the maximum time for the race in question. - b) Cars may not be worked on during a race suspension.
-Jump batteries cannot be connected.
-Driver comfort can be accommodated. - c) Only two team members per car and officials will be permitted in the pit lane. - 39.6 If required, cars will re-grid as instructed by the Race Director.
+- 39.5 While the race or qualifying session is suspended: - a) Neither the session nor the timekeeping system will stop; however, where the Event timetable can accommodate it, the length of the session suspension will be added to the maximum time for the session in question. - b) Driver comforts can be accommodated. - c) Only three team members per car will be permitted in the pit lane. - d) Cars may not be worked on beyond those actions explicitly stated by the Race Control.

+- e) Jump batteries can only be connected after a restart warning has been given and must be disconnected before the final warning for cars to be released has been given. - 39.6 If required, cars will re-grid as instructed by the Race Director.
 At all times drivers must follow the direction of the marshals.